 Maria – scientist, bioanalysis and pharmacokinetics

-My name is Maria and I am a scientist in the Department of Bioanalysis and Pharmacokinetics where I have worked for the last year.
+My name is Maria and I am a scientist in the Department of Bioanalysis and Pharmacokinetics where I have worked for the last three years.
 I hold a M.Sc. and Ph.D. in analytical chemistry.

 My primary tasks are to support the development of peptide medicines in the early pre-clinical stage.
 I am responsible for the bioanalysis, which includes performing the pharmacokinetic (PK) studies, building the models and trying to predict the pharmacokinetics/pharmacodynamics (PK/PD) correlation of our novel peptide compounds.
 I find my work extremely interesting and treasure the working environment at Zealand, which is characterized by a mixture of research and business, openness to new ideas, cross-team collaborations on one hand, and practical problem solving on another.
 All these aspects make Zealand an ideal workplace for an interested scientist like me who is always searching for new ways of doing things.